How to design software to fail

 5. Build with elasticity

-Some days will place more demands on your software, app, or cloud platform than others.
+Some days, your software, app, or cloud platform will place more demands on you than others.
 By building in elasticity, you can increase or decrease the scalability or capacity of the system by adjusting the number of deployed services.

-In a world that requires more flexibility and agility than ever, planning for failure is key to success.
+In a world that requires more flexibility and agility than ever, planning and designing for failure is key to success.
 Resiliency is more valuable than perfection.
-Failures will happen, but the tools and systems that are built to minimize disruption will boost reliability—and increase consumer trust.
+Failures will happen, but the tools and systems built to minimize disruption will boost reliability and increase consumer trust.

 Lucidchart, a cloud-based intelligent diagramming application, is a core component of Lucid Software's Visual Collaboration Suite.
 This intuitive, cloud-based solution empowers teams to collaborate in real-time to build flowcharts, mockups, UML diagrams, customer journey maps, and more.
 Lucidchart propels teams forward to build the future faster.
 Lucid is proud to serve top businesses around the world, including customers such as Google, GE, and NBC Universal, and 99% of the Fortune 500.
 Lucid partners with industry leaders, including Google, Atlassian, and Microsoft.
 Since its founding, Lucid has received numerous awards for its products, business, and workplace culture.
 For more information, visit lucidchart.com.